pingcap/docs-cn/sql/connection-and-APIs.md

 - [MySQL Connector/ODBC](https://dev.mysql.com/doc/refman/5.7/en/connector-odbc-info.html)：the standard ODBC API; support Windows, Unix, and OS X platforms
 - [MySQL Connector/Python](https://dev.mysql.com/doc/refman/5.7/en/connector-python-info.html)：to enable Python applications to connect to MySQL, compliant with the [Python DB API version 2.0](http://www.python.org/dev/peps/pep-0249/)

-## Connect to TiDB Using MySQL C API
+## Connect to TiDB using MySQL C API

 If you use C language programs to connect to TiDB, you can connect to `libmysqlclient` directly and use the MySQL [C API](https://dev.mysql.com/doc/refman/5.7/en/c-api.html).
 This is one of the major connection methods using C language, widely used by various clients and APIs, including Connector/C.

-## Connect to TiDB Using Third-Party MySQL APIs
+## Connect to TiDB using third-party MySQL APIs

 The third-party APIs are not developed by Oracle.
 The following table lists the commonly used third-party APIs: